jacerider/escort/README.md

 # Escort
 ##### An admin menu of extreme super awesomeness.

-## Development Setup
+## Installation

-First, you will need to install [NodeJS](https://nodejs.org/en/download/package-manager/).

-Run the following from the command line within the /dev folder:

-    npm install
+Install escort within the 'modules' folder at webroot.

-Make a copy of dev/config/example.config.js and set your local development settings here.
+Make a copy of dev/config/example.config.json and set your local development settings here.
 Add this file to your .gitignore file to prevent breaking of team-members' dev setup.

-    cp example.config.js config.js
+    cp example.config.local.json config.json

+Add to gitignore, second line if module/contrib or module/custom directories used

+    modules/escort/dev/config/config.json
+    modules/*/dev/config/config.json

-Run the following from the command line from the module directory to have gulp compile and watch for changes to both .scss files and .js files found within the /dev folder.
+Run the following from the command line from the escort/dev directory to have gulp compile and watch for changes to both .scss files and .js files found within the /dev folder.